 The 'How to Cheat' Christmas Pudding with Rum and Mascarpone Sauce

 This is a bit of a clever wheeze, if I say it myself.
-Instead of buying all those Christmas pud ingredients, take a jar of mincemeat from Sainsbury’s and short-circuit all of that.
-Add just a few extras and you’ve got all the right flavours.
+Instead of buying all those Christmas pud ingredients, take a jar of mincemeat and short-cut all of that.
+Add just a few extras and you've got all the right flavours.
 The pudding can be made up to a week before and reheated on Christmas Day.

 |5oz (150g) self-raising flour|

 |1 teaspoon baking powder|

 |2oz (50g) butter, softened|